shivanisorte/100-days-of-code/log.md

 Added functionality to the add product form and delete button.
 Made a timer that redirects back to the product page 3 seconds after an item is deleted.

 **Thoughts**: Spent a lot of time trying to understand why I was getting an OPTIONS request on making a POST request.

+### Day 31: January 1, 2020

+**Today's Progress**:
+Learnt some more topics in C++ and solved a question on CodeChef.

+**Thoughts**: I googled how to prepare for long challenges and there was a search result saying that you don't prepare for it, it prepares you and I think that's beautiful.